polyseam/cndi/README.md

   // tip: we parse this file as JSONC so you can add comments!
 ```

-Currently we have support for `aws_ec2` nodes, and `gcp_ce` nodes.
-More
+Currently we have support for `aws` nodes, and `gcp` nodes.
+More deployment
-deployment targets are on the way!
+targets are on the way!

 Just like every other component in CNDI, nodes can be updated in our
 `cndi-config.jsonc` and we can call `cndi ow` and push the changes to our git